apache/solr/README_v2.md

 system.
 Navigate to the root of your source tree folder and issue the `./gradlew tasks` command to see the available options for building, testing, and packaging Solr.

-`./gradlew assemble` will create a Solr executable. cd to `./solr/packaging/build/solr-9.0.0-SNAPSHOT` and run the `bin/solr` script to start Solr.
+`./gradlew dev` will create a Solr executable suitable for development. cd to `./solr/packaging/build/dev` and run the `bin/solr` script to start Solr.

 NOTE: `gradlew` is the "Gradle Wrapper" and will automatically download and